raspberrypilearning/lost-in-space/en/step_6.md

 ## Bouncing asteroid

-Let's add some floating space rock to your animation.
+Now you will add a floating space rock to your animation.

 --- task ---
 Add a 'rock' sprite to your animation.